TaitoUnited/taito-cli/www/README.md

 # Taito-cli website

 Implement with Gatsby v2.
 Layout should probably be something between [reactjs.org](https://reactjs.org/) and [gatsbyjs.org](https://gatsbyjs.org/).
-Most of the content already exists in the docs folder as markdown files.
+Use [Taito United](http://taitounited.fi/) brand for appearance.
+Site content already exists in the docs folder as markdown files.

 ## Center area of the page